Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets: Dataset

-We compare our dataset to CodeSearchNet~\cite{husain_codesearchnet_2019} as the closest one, addressing the basic code search problem.
-It contains snippets in several programming languages, including \emph{Python} that we are concentrating on.
-CodeSearchNet contains excerpts from \emph{GitHub} open source code in the form of functions paired with their descriptions.
-We also consider NeuralCodeSearch~\cite{li2019neural} as the dataset with the most similar design.
-We are interested only in the evaluation part of this dataset since it contains \emph{StackOverflow} questions with code snippets cut out from the best answers.
+\textbf{Comparison to Other Datasets}.
+We compare our dataset to CodeSearchNet~\cite{husain_codesearchnet_2019} also devoted to code search.
+It contains snippets in several programming languages, including \emph{Python}, in the form of functions paired with their descriptions.
+We also consider \emph{NeuralCodeSearch}~\cite{li2019neural} as the dataset with the most similar design; we only use its evaluation part of this dataset that contains \emph{StackOverflow} questions with code snippets cut out from the best answers.